Şəkərabad

 Şəkərabad (also, Shakyarabad, Shekerabad, and Shekyarabad) is a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
-It is located 4 km in the north from the district center, on the left bank of the Nakhchivanchay River.
+It is located 4 km north from the district center, on the left bank of the Nakhchivanchay River.
 Its population is busy with grain-growing, vegetable-growing and animal husbandry.
-There are secondary school, club, library, mosque and a medical center in the village.
+There is a secondary school, club, library, mosque and a medical center in the village.
 It has a population of 985.

 Etymology

-According to the information of the 1886, the village was consisted from the 25 houses.
-The settlement has been established by the person named Sheker.
-The name of the village of the Shekerabad means "a village which belongs to Sheker".
+According to the information of the 1886, the village consisted of 25 houses.
+The settlement had been established by a person named Sheker.
+The name of the village, Shekerabad means "a village which belongs to Sheker".